 |Required CPU||800 MHz|

 In many ways, KDE (K Desktop Environment) in its default configuration is very similar in appearance to Microsoft Windows and Windows users will likely feel very much at home when using it.
 KDE is arguably the most powerful, versatile, smoothly integrated, and visually pleasing of all the Linux desktops and has more point-and-click customization options and “eye candy” than any of the various GNOMEs, Xfce, LXDE or any other Linux desktop.
 With its Plasma Workspaces, users can easily add a variety of widgets to the desktop.
 While KDE is the most polished in appearance when compared to other Linux desktops, it can be quite resource-hungry with its many desktop effects.
 However, when the desktop effects are turned off, KDE is fairly energy efficient.
 Typically, KDE requires less CPU resources than Ubuntu’s Unity and less RAM than the GNOME 3.x shell.
 OpenSUSE, PCLinuxOS, SolydXK, Mageia, and Chakra are some major Linux distros running KDE in their main editions.
 Kubuntu is the KDE version of Ubuntu.
 In summary, KDE is an outstanding desktop environment that is most definitely worth consideration.
-Click on the picture above to see a larger screenshot of KDE 4.8.2 in Kubuntu 12.04 LTS.
+Pictured above is KDE PCLinuxOS.

 |Required RAM||615 MB|